alephium/www/src/content/blog/draft_Token-Registration-on-the-Alephium-Bridge-d849e8685c1b/index.md

 description: 'Enabling bridging for new assets from and to BNB Smart Chain testnet'
 ---

-Enabling bridging for new assets from and to BNB Smart Chain testnet

----

 ### Token Registration on the Alephium Bridge

 #### Enabling bridging for new assets from and to BNB Smart Chain testnet